KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt to access a file that does not exist on disk fails.

-    [System.IO.FileNotFoundException]::New("an attempt to access a file that does not exist on disk fails.")
+    throw [System.IO.FileNotFoundException]::New("an attempt to access a file that does not exist on disk fails.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.IO.FileNotFoundException.aspx)